undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 When to go

-Late April into early June, and mid-September through October, are the windows that suit the town best.
-In the shoulder season the vineyards are green or harvest-busy, the underground caves stay cool, and the Duomo square is walkable rather than thronged.
-The vendemmia (grape harvest) runs roughly late September into October (verify weeks), and is the most atmospheric time to combine the town with a cellar visit.
-Avoid August: the exposed tufa plateau bakes, and many family-run places close for the month.
-High summer brings the bulk of the Rome day-trip trade — by late morning the Piazza del Duomo fills with coach and rail groups, thinning again only in the late afternoon.
-If you can, build your day around early mornings and evenings, when the rock-top town is at its quietest.
+Late April into early June, and mid-September through October.
+The vineyards are green or harvest-busy then, the underground caves stay cool, and the Duomo square is walkable rather than thronged.
+The vendemmia (grape harvest) runs roughly late September into October (verify weeks) and is the most atmospheric time to combine the town with a cellar visit.
+Avoid August.
+The exposed tufa plateau bakes, and many family-run places close for the month.
+High summer also brings the bulk of the Rome day-trip trade: coach and rail groups fill the Piazza del Duomo by late morning and thin out only in the late afternoon.
+Build your day around early mornings and evenings, when the rock-top town is at its quietest.

 How to get there

 By rail, Orvieto is unusually simple.
 The valley station, Orvieto Scalo, sits on the Rome–Florence main line and is served by Regionale, Intercity and some Frecce trains.
 From Roma Termini the journey is about 1h00 to 1h33, with roughly 18 trains a day; from Firenze Santa Maria Novella it is about 2h09 to 2h23 direct.
-From the station, a funicular climbs the cliff to the historic centre, with a minibus or shuttle onward to the Duomo area — the climb itself is part of the car-free appeal (verify funicular hours and current times).
+From the station a funicular climbs the cliff to the historic centre, with a minibus or shuttle onward to the Duomo area (verify funicular hours and current times).
+The climb is part of the car-free appeal.
 Because the centre is a tightly enforced ZTL with very restricted parking on the rock, arriving by train and funicular is by far the most sensible approach.
-There is no need for a car unless you plan to range widely through the surrounding vineyards.
+You only need a car if you plan to range widely through the surrounding vineyards.

 Nearest station